Probabilistic risk aversion for generalized rank-dependent functions

+This property is known as {probabilistic risk aversion} by \cite{W94}.
+Intuitively, it means that the decision maker with preference $\succeq$ dislikes combining two equally favourable distributions via a random draw, which generally induces additional randomness.

-For the above reason, convexity or concavity of a mapping $\rho$ is commonly used in risk management, where the value of $\rho$, typically representing a monetary value, is the primitive; see e.g., \cite{FS16}.
-Quasi-convexity or quasi-concavity of $\rho$ is commonly used in decision theory, where the preference relation $\preceq$ is the primitive; see e.g., \cite{W10} and \cite{CMMM11}.
-To unify both literatures, we will formulate all properties on the numerical representation $\rho$.
+Convexity or concavity of a mapping $\rho$ is commonly used in risk management, where the value of $\rho$, typically representing a monetary value, is primitive; see e.g., \cite{FS16}.
+Quasi-convexity or quasi-concavity of $\rho$ is commonly used in decision theory, where the preference relation $\succeq$ is the primitive; see e.g., \cite{W10} and \cite{CMMM11}.
+To unify both literature, we will formulate all properties on the numerical representation $\rho$.